‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 In my nutrition guide The Hungry Fit Girl, I explain why you should be careful with how much fruit you consume on a daily basis.

-It’s still better than eating a cake, however, you’ll have to watch your portions.
+It’s still better than eating a dessert, however, you’ll have to watch your portions for sure.

 Even though they have this “all healthy and natural” packages, energy bars can be loaded with sugars and artificial sweeteners.